NStackpole/Data_Structures/ReadMe.md

 write two functions and an enum in the derived class.

 Instructions:
-(These instructions are based off linux, more specifcally Ubuntu 16.04, which is what I used.
+(These instructions assume the use of linux, which is what I used while making this project.
 They should work with any linux distribution with the proper version of cmake.
 Quotation marks denote a bash terminal command.
 Do not type the quotation marks in the terminal).

 1.Open a terminal to the Tree folder.